 - Waddell & Reed Energy (WEGAX): A diversified fund that invests in both conventional and alternative energies with a focus on returns.

 - Firsthand Alternative Energy (ALTEX): A small fund that invests in alternative energy production or technologies, including names like Solar City.

 Global sustainable energy may be a fast-growing industry that’s well-positioned for the future, but there are many risk factors that international investors should consider.

-For example, the average cost of solar panels have fell nearly 50 percent over the five-year period leading up to 2015, according to Cost of Solar.
+For example, the average cost of solar panels had fallen nearly 50 percent over the five years leading up to 2015 alone, according to Cost of Solar.
 China was responsible for a significant drop in photovoltaic panel prices after experiencing a significant build-up and dumping product in the U.S. and E.U., but soft cost reductions have also been on the decline due to increases in system size and module efficiency.
 These dynamics led to troubles for the solar industry.

 Most sustainable energy projects also continue to rely on government support through tax credits, grants, and other financial measures.
 In some cases, these measures may be reduced or removed, which leads to a relatively high level of political risk compared to other sectors.